My Planning Process

 -A bag of quarters and pennies so Emmie could press her coins each day (again, highly recommended…an inexpensive and personal souvenir)

--A mobile battery supply for phones (I’d recommend this more than anything else…our phones were usually dying by early afternoon and they are crucial at Disney.
-We had the EasyAcc 10000mah power bank (c/o) and it was excellent…we only had to charge it once during the trip and it recharged our phones each afternoon.
-You can see their full powerbank selection here.)
+-A mobile battery supply for phones (I'd recommend this more than anything else…our phones were usually dying by early afternoon and they are crucial at Disney.
+We had a power bank and it was excellent…we only had to charge it once during the trip and it recharged our phones each afternoon.

 -Any credit cards/IDs needed (not really needed if you put everything on your Magic Band)